When to Leave Carrd, Linktree, or Stan Store

 What These Tools Are Actually Built For

 Carrd is a micro-site builder.
-You get a single scrollable page, a handful of sections, and a contact form for around €19/year.
+One scrollable page, a handful of sections, a contact form — for about €19/year.
 That's the entire product.

 Linktree is a link page.
 It sits between your Instagram bio and everywhere else you exist online.
-It is not a website.
+It is not a website, and calling it one is the kind of thing platforms do when they're trying to seem bigger than they are.

 Stan Store is a creator commerce platform.
-It lets you sell courses, bookings, and digital products through a hosted storefront — and it takes a percentage of every sale in exchange for the infrastructure.
+It lets you sell courses, bookings, and digital products through a hosted storefront — and it takes a cut of every sale for the privilege.

 All three are starter tools.
-They lower the barrier to getting something live, which is valuable.
-None of them are designed for solopreneurs who need to be found, trusted, or scaled.
+They lower the barrier to getting something live, which is genuinely useful.
+None of them are built for solopreneurs who need to be found in search, earn trust at scale, or expand beyond their starting point.

 When to Leave Carrd